new-day-international/development/README.md

         git clone git@github.com:new-day-international/lightnet-operations

-1. In a shell go to the directory you just checked out
+1. In a shell clone this repo

+	git clone git@github.com:new-day-international/development
         cd ~/development

 1. If you checked out lightnet-operations in the step above do the following commands.